 In all cases, you must decide what is right for you.

-If sun or skin damage is a concern, long trousers and long-sleeved shirts are probably advisable.
+If sun or skin damage is a concern, long trousers and long-sleeved shirts are advisable.
 If the track is clear or shaded, shorts and T-shirt can be more comfortable.

 In warm weather, make sure clothing is light and cool to prevent overheating, but make sure to take something warm in case the weather changes.